Bird Breeding Record Keeping

 For breeders who show birds, records are not optional.
 Bird clubs and show organizations require documented lineage.
 For breeders selling birds, accurate records build trust with buyers and justify premium prices for well-documented, genetically tracked stock.

-A comprehensive breeding record system tracks data at multiple levels — individual birds, breeding pairs, clutches, and the overall program.
+A comprehensive breeding data management system tracks information at multiple levels — individual birds, breeding pairs, clutches, health events, and the overall program.
+Here is what every breeder should record and why each category matters.

 Individual Bird Records